keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 The Keptn Lifecycle Toolkit (KLT) makes any Kubernetes deployment observable.
 You can readily see why a deployment takes so long or why it fails, even when using multiple deployment tools.
-Keptn provides a Keptn application resource that aggregates multiple Workloads into a single resource that can be monitored.
+Keptn provides a `KeptnApplication` resource which is an abstraction that connects multiple Workloads belonging together.
 In other words, KLT, creates a distributed end-to-end trace of everything Kubernetes does in the context of a Deployment.